steven2358/awesome-generative-ai/README.md

 - [Character.AI](https://character.ai/) - Character.AI lets you create characters and chat to them.
 - [ChatPDF](https://www.chatpdf.com/) - Chat with any PDF.
 - [ChatSonic](https://writesonic.com/chat) - An AI-powered assistant that enables text and image creation.
+- [PI.AI](https://pi.ai) - pi.ai is a personalized AI platform available as a digital assistant, offering answers and support to users.
+Pi's goal is to provide a fast, helpful, and friendly interaction experience including fast texto to speech inside the platform, Jun 2023

 ### Search engines